SEC commences verification of Dantata investors – The Sun Nigeria

 Uche Usim, Abuja

-Soothing news came the way of 4,160 investors of Dantata Success and Profitable Company on Tuesday as the Securities and Exchange Commission said it has begun verifying their claims on investments made in the illegal outfit.
+Good news came the way of 4,160 investors of Dantata Success and Profitable Company on Tuesday as the Securities and Exchange Commission, said it has begun verifying their claims on investments made in the illegal outfit.

-SEC said investors were required to go along with the original receipts evidencing their payments or bank tellers for deposit into the company’s account, valid means of identification and bank account details.
+SEC said investors are required to go along with the original receipts evidencing their payments or bank tellers for deposits into the company’s account, valid means of identification and bank account details.

-SEC had in February sealed off the premises of Dantata Success and Profitable Company in Kano for engaging in illegal capital market activities, saying its investment operations fell within fund management without registration with the commission
+SEC had in February, 2019, sealed off the premises of Dantata Success and Profitable Company in Kano for engaging in illegal capital market activities, saying its investment operations fell within fund management even though it was not registered with the Commission

 It said the company was not registered and that it was using a strategy to solicit funds from unsuspecting members of the public by enticing them with returns of monthly interest on investment of between 25 to 50 per cent, depending on the nature and type of the investment.

-The company sold forms to prospective investors according to their investment plans ranging from N1,000 to N3,000, with the minimum amount investable being N50,000 and a maximum amount of N5m.
+The company sold forms to prospective investors according to their investment plans ranging from N1,000 to N3,000, with the minimum amount investable being N50,000 and a maximum amount of N5million.

 SEC had first indicated its plans to commence a verification exercise for people who invested with the company in May.